Growth-oriented services for authors with vision.

 - You’ll leave the session with a clear revision path and end-goal in sight.

-- You’ll receive a PDF of my top teachings on writing techniques in the Prune Your Techniques pamphlet
+- PDF of my top teachings on writing techniques in the Prune Your Techniques pamphlet

-- You’ll receive the recorded audio & video file of the session
+- The recorded audio & video files of all our coaching sessions

 Not sure where to begin?
 Let’s have an Intro Call!